swissquant/squirrel/README.md

 Framework for volatility trading on Squeeth

-Features
-- Mint and sell desired amount of oSQTH in one call
+Features:
+- Crab - Create and manage a short vol position (TODO)
+- Reverse Crab - Create and manage long vol position (TODO)
-- Close vault in one call
+- Close vault in one call (TODO)
+- Reporting on your vault and positions (TODO)

 ## Getting started